-HSEM 180-Public Administration Cr: 3 Wkly hrs: 3 hours Lecture
+HSEM 180-Public Administration

 This course provides an overview in the structure and issues of public service.
 Course participants will examine the context of public administration: the political system, the role of federalism, bureaucratic politics and power, and the various theories of administration that guide public managers today.
 Course components include public administration, personnel, budgeting, decision-making, organizational behavior, leadership, and policy implementation.
 Lessons will be drawn from the most current applications of public administration today, such as Hurricane Katrina efforts and Homeland Security.